 Other AR/VR acquisitions, like the recent Sensomotoric Instruments deal, a computer vision company for AR headsets, indicate a serious hunger to expand here.
 Earlier AR acquisitions include Apple’s purchases of FlyBy Media and metaio.
 Meanwhile facial recognition acquisitions (Emotient, RealFace, and Faceshift) could certainly have applicable technology too.

-Notably, the recent $30M acquisition of Vrvana indicates that Apple is pursuing AR headsets/glasses.
+Notably, the 2017 acquisition of Vrvana (for $30M) solidified the notion that Apple is pursuing AR headsets/glasses.

 Vrvana’s headset technology, pictured below, offers both AR and VR capabilities.
 So far, it appears to be Apple’s first AR hardware (as opposed to AR software) acquisition, and its positional tracking could more immediately strengthen ARKit.